 After the house comes often the project to found a family, a project that must be planned financially.
 Spending is important, but tax deductions are available to parents, such as the tax credit for child care expenses.

 4. The self-employed worker and the professional

-A self employed person is entitled to many benefits to cut your tax bill.
-He can deduct the cost of his office, even if it is in his residence, the heating, his work equipment, his transportation, his communications costs, his membership of associations or a professional order, the cost of trainings followed and even business meals.
+A self-employed person is entitled to many benefits to cut your tax bill.
+He can deduct the cost of his office, even if it is in his residence, the heating, his work equipment, his transportation, his communications costs, his membership of associations or a professional order, the cost of training followed, and even business meals.

 5. The investor and the entrepreneur